Missouri Estate Planning

 The annual RMDs for a non-eligible designated beneficiary are based on the original account owner's life expectancy or the non-eligible designated beneficiary's life expectancy, whichever is longer.
 Standard IRS Life Expectancy charts apply, as revised annually.

-In addition, according to current IRS Letter Rulings (and due to the confusion of the application of the prvisions of the Secure Act of 2020) if a beneficiary was required to take RMDs for 2021 and 2022 and failed to do so, then such RMDs will be not need to be taken for such years and no penalty will be assessed.
-It appears RMDs will be required for 2023 and annually thereafter.
+In addition, according to current IRS Letter Rulings (and due to the confusion of the application of the prvisions of the Secure Act of 2020) if a beneficiary was required to take RMDs for 2021, 2022, 2023 and 2024 and failed to do so, then such RMDs will be not need to be taken for such years and no penalty will be assessed.
+However, according to final regulations issued by the IRS on July 19, 2024 (and to become effective on September 17, 2024) RMDs will be required for 2025 and annually thereafter.

 Your should consult with your financial advisor or your accountant as concerns these new laws and rules and whether they may apply to your particular situation.